 At CBD Shopy, we recently became aware of an alarming document released by the National Pharmacy Association (NPA) in mid-July 2019.
 It seems to have gone under the radar of most branches of the press despite suggesting a thread to the legality of the entire UK CBD industry.
-The document can be seen here.
+The document can be seen here (this link has since been removed).
 The goal is to deliver guidance to NPA members, independent pharmacy professionals in the UK and follows discussions with the Medicines and Healthcare products Regulatory Agency (MHRA) and the Home Office.
 The key information is as follows:

 “If a product contains any amount (even trace amounts) of controlled cannabinoids — such as tetrahydrocannabinol (THC), even unintentionally — it will be subject to controls as it would be classified as a Schedule 1 Controlled Drug (CD) under The Misuse of Drugs Regulations (MDR) 2001.”

 This contradicts previous guidelines which allowed for a maximum THC content of 0.2% when growing hemp, and the limit of 1mg THC per container or bottle detailed in the CBD factsheet released by the Home Office earlier this year.

 The guidelines released by the NPA go on to clarify that only cannabis-based products for medicinal use in humans, such as the tiny number prescribed by doctors in the UK, are lawfully available for human consumption, and that any product that contains any amount of controlled cannabinoids cannot be classed as exempted products.